Divya-Gupta02/Blostem-Sentinel-Sovereign-AI/README.md

 :

-🎛️ System Control Panel (The Left Sidebar)
+**🎛️System Control Panel (The Left Sidebar)-**

-The sidebar acts as the "Simulation Engine," allowing administrators to manipulate global variables to see how they impact institutional risk:
+The sidebar acts as the "Simulation Engine", allowing administrators to manipulate global variables to see how they impact institutional risk.

-Dataset Configuration: This section allows the user to upload data from different banking sectors or regions.
+**Dataset Configuration:** This section allows the user to upload data from different banking sectors or regions.

-Risk Threshold Sliders: Administrators can manually adjust the "Risk Sensitivity" (e.g.- setting the threshold at 54%).
+**Risk Threshold Sliders:** Administrators can manually adjust the "Risk Sensitivity" (e.g.- setting the threshold at 54%).

-The Impact: Moving this slider instantly re-plots the Strategic Risk Mapping quadrant, highlighting more (or fewer) accounts as "Flight Risks" based on current institutional tolerance.
+**The Impact**: Moving this slider instantly re-plots the Strategic Risk Mapping quadrant, highlighting more (or fewer) accounts as "Flight Risks" based on current institutional tolerance.

-Scale Controls: Includes toggles for Linear vs. Logarithmic views.
+**Scale Controls:** Includes toggles for Linear vs. Logarithmic views.

-The Logic: In high-variance financial data, logarithmic scales help in identifying micro-trends in massive datasets that would otherwise be hidden in a standard linear view.
+**The Logic**:In high-variance financial data, logarithmic scales help in identifying micro-trends in massive datasets that would otherwise be hidden in a standard linear view.